It’s a pleasant day to learn about the many health benefits of turmeric.

 The herb also helps to reduce arterial plaque buildup.

 This is because it helps in the better circulation of blood.

 High blood sugar and chronic inflammation in the body can lead to oxidative stress, and oxidative stress in turn can cause cholesterol levels to rise.

 Turmeric comes in handy here, as we’ve seen that it reduces inflammation in the body, thus helping us keep our bad cholesterol levels in check.

 Research shows that if you take 500 mg of turmeric every day for 7 days, your cholesterol level could drop by up to 11.63 percent.

 Turmeric can also enhance endothelial function.

-Curcumin improves endothelial function, lowering your risk of heart disease and may even reverse would-be heart disease.
+Curcumin improves the way endothelial cells work, which lowers your risk of heart disease and may even cure it.

 What they do is help the adrenal glands regulate their rate of stress hormone release, meaning your body won’t react too strongly to stress factors, whether internal or external.

 15. Turmeric May Be Good For Your Hair